EllyLoel/ellyloel.com/content/notes/Now.md

 ## November, 2021

-I've been working on a presentation about [[neurodivergent|neurodiversity]] with a few colleagues, which we'll be presenting internally on the 6th of December.
+I've been working on a presentation about [[neurodiversity]] with a few colleagues, which we'll be presenting internally on the 6th of December.

 I've also been working on fixing up this website as there's been plenty of big & small bugs plaguing the site.